Whimsy Stick

 Telescoping pole shears at joints

-First, the multi-piece telescoping construction flexes at every joint under torque.
-Specifically, a medium or large dog pulling laterally during the catch puts shear load on the joints that thin plastic cannot survive.
-So most owners report the pole snapping within 2 to 8 weeks of regular use.
+The multi-piece telescoping construction flexes at every joint under torque.
+A medium or large dog pulling laterally during the catch puts shear load on the joints that thin plastic cannot survive.
+Most owners report the pole snapping within 2 to 8 weeks of regular use.

 Failure mode 02